-The interim condensed consolidated financial statements of the Group for the period ended 31 March 2019 have been prepared in accordance with International Accounting Standard (IAS) 34: Interim Financial Reporting.
+The interim condensed consolidated financial statements of the Group for the period ended 30 June 2019 have been prepared in accordance with International Accounting Standard (IAS) 34: Interim Financial Reporting.

 The interim condensed consolidated financial statements do not contain all information and disclosures required for full financial statements prepared in accordance with International Financial Reporting Standards (IFRS).
-The same accounting policies, methods of computation, significant accounting judgments and estimates and assumptions are followed in these interim condensed consolidated financial statements as compared with the most recent annual consolidated financial statements, except for the new standards and amendments adopted during the current period as explained in note 2.3.
+The same accounting policies, methods of computation, significant accounting judgments and estimates and assumptions are followed in these interim condensed consolidated financial statements as compared with the most recent annual consolidated financial statements for the year ended 31 December 2018, except for the new standards and amendments adopted during the current period as explained in note 2.3.